jakl/tigger/README.md

 Overview
 ========

-Tigger has a magic directory that it shares: ./public/files
+Tigger has a magic directory that it shares.
+Either the environment variable SHARED_PATH or ./public/.#files

-This directory should probably be a symlink to your largest harddrive or RAID array to maximize the number of files you can store.
+This directory should probably be your largest harddrive or RAID array to maximize the number of files you can store.

 This directory could also be your [Bittorrent Sync](http://www.bittorrent.com/sync) directory, so you can more efficiently backup your files, p2p, encrypted & authenticated, with your select friends.
 Your friends can then run their own Tigger instances to distribute the load on the web UI, but have the same files continuously synced among all Tigger instances.
 All without the NSA interfering.